 I always learnt that if you can just influence one persons life in a positive way then you have achieved a great feat in your own life.
 Well I dont know how many other people you have helped, but there are two people here that are much better off for your impact on our lives.
 So thank you.

-Dr Rob Brander is a coastal geomorphologist and Associate Professor in the School of Biological, Earth and Environmental Sciences at the University of New South Wales in Sydney, NSW, Australia.
+Dr Rob Brander is a coastal geomorphologist and Professor in the School of Biological, Earth and Environmental Sciences at the University of New South Wales in Sydney, NSW, Australia.
 He has been studying beaches and surf zones for 20 years having completed a BSc and MSc at the University of Toronto where Canadian water temperatures convinced him to live in Australia.
 His PhD on the morphodynamics of rip currents was completed at the University of Sydney in 1997.
 He has published over 40 articles based on his research on rip currents, coral reef-islands, and the 2004 tsunami and has taught at UNSW since 2000.Learn More About Dr. Rip